saeyslab/nichenetr/vignettes/model_construction.md

 First, we collected multiple complementary data sources covering ligand-receptor, signal transduction (e.g., protein-protein and kinase-substrate interactions) and gene regulatory interactions (e.g., inferred from ChIP-seq and motifs).
+For information of all collected data sources (link to the website of the database, etc), see [Data source information](data_sources.xlsx)

 Secondly, we integrated these individual data sources into two weighted
 networks: 1) a ligand-signaling network, which contains protein-protein